Secure attachment beats genetic disposition in ADHD.

 A basic pattern emerges:

 Gene variants can cause changes in the brain, as can early childhood experiences.
-If genes and behavior cause changes in the same direction (e.g., increase or decrease of a neurotransmitter), this is very likely to lead to conditions where the healthy balance (for neurotransmitters, the optimal level) is left.
+If the genes and behavior cause changes in the same direction (e.g. increase or decrease of a neurotransmitter), this is very likely to lead to conditions in which the healthy balance (for neurotransmitters the optimal level) is left.
 This often leads to (psychological) problems.
-A gene variant that degrades dopamine particularly well would, in the absence of a simultaneous environmental effect that provides for an increase in dopamine by other means, cause dopamine levels to be too low, which can cause working memory problems in the PFC, for example.
+A gene variant that breaks down dopamine particularly well would cause dopamine levels to be too low without a simultaneous environmental effect that ensures an increase in dopamine by other means, which can cause working memory problems in the PFC, for example.

 Such gene variants are often the result of epigenetic changes due to early childhood stress in previous generations.

-In rats, the epigenetic changes caused by first-generation early childhood stress that resulted in increased vulnerability to psychological stress in adolescence (resulting in persistent psychological problems in adulthood) were still detectable in the 4th generation.
+In rats, the epigenetic changes caused by early childhood stress in the first generation, which resulted in increased vulnerability to psychological stress in adolescence (resulting in persistent mental health problems in adulthood), were still detectable in the 4th generation.

-Ultimately, this realization leads to the uncomfortable insight that only a determination of gene expressions in newborns can show which manners of handling can bring about a psychologically healthy development.
-(This explicitly does not include a statement as to whether this is ethically justifiable.
+Ultimately, this realization leads to the uncomfortable insight that only a determination of gene expression in newborns can show which ways of handling can bring about psychologically healthy development.
+(This expressly does not include a statement as to whether this is ethically justifiable.
 This must be discussed elsewhere)

 Brisch (2004): Der Einfluss von traumatischen Erfahrungen auf die Neurobiologie und die Entstehung von Bindungsstörungen.
 Psychotraumatologie und Medizinische Psychologie 2, 29-44, Link auf Beitrag gleichen Namens auf Webseite Brisch, mit anderer Seitennummerierung, Link-Seite 26 ↥